Selling your commercial property

 Our tailored campaigns include a mix of online, digital media and print media - which maximises the effectiveness of the marketing.

-One of our most successful marketing mediums is our national Total Property portfolios, which are released eight times a year, reaching a wide range of potential buyers at a fraction of the cost of a standalone marketing campaign.
+One of our most successful marketing mediums is our national portfolio, Total Property, which is released eight times a year, reaching a wide range of potential buyers at a fraction of the cost of a standalone marketing campaign.

-Key Bayleys senior executive personnel also make frequent visits to meet with prospective purchasers in Australia, Singapore, Malaysia, China and other parts of South East Asia.
+Key Bayleys senior executives also make frequent visits to meet with prospective purchasers in Australia, Singapore, Malaysia, China and other parts of South East Asia.